Maleyka-gh/DB_Regio_EDA/README.md

 #### Interpretation Plot2.1:
-- On Monday and Tuesday, we don’t observe very high delays, most of the depots have the fewer train runs
+- On Monday and Tuesday, we don’t observe very high delays.
+Most of the depots have the fewer train runs
 - On peak days – on Wednesday and Thursday, we observe some depots with the highest delay